 Opuntia (paddle cactus)

 This plant is shrub-like, and yes, elephants really do eat it in South Africa.
-In fact, the plant benefits from being stomped on because pieces root readily.
 The variegated variety is less vigorous and more ornamental than the common green species.

 Did Succulents Protect These Homes from Wildfires?

 Southern CA homeowners in Rancho Santa Fe and Bonsall say succulents protected their homes during two different wildfires.
 In each case, nearby homes burned to the ground.